How to Hang Grommet Curtains & Drapes

 Mark the center point where your curtain rod will hang.
 Install the brackets according to directions.

 PRO TIP: Use a level to keep the rod straight and even.
 You might want to enlist the help of a friend for this part.

 STEP 7: Thread and arrange the curtains.

-Thread the curtain rod through the grommets of each panel.
+Thread the curtain rod through the grommets of each panel similar to how you’d do a shower curtain.
 Then hold the curtains rod so the right side of the curtains is facing out.
 Fasten the curtain to the brackets and screw on the finials to the ends of the curtain rod.
 Arrange the curtains as desired.
 Tip: Buy extra panels for more pleats and folds and a richer, luxurious look.

 Looking for curtains?